 Located in the Antelope Valley, 70 miles north of the City of Los Angeles, Lancaster is the ninth-fastest growing city in the United States and also one of the leading solar cities in California.

 Faced with increasing budget constraints and new challenges keeping up with the growth and energy load of the city, Lancaster city officials made the decision to explore solar in 2009.
-Lancaster had made significant strides in energy conservation through efficiency measures, but saw the opportunity to further reduce pollution and carbon emissions by producing renewable energy.
+Lancaster had made significant strides in energy conservation through efficiency measures.
 Lancaster Power Authority (LPA) evaluated a number of potential solar partners and decided to move forward with SolarCity to install solar on five city facilities.

 Creating a True "Solar City"

-Lancaster also saw a larger opportunity to involve the greater community in its renewable energy plans.
-The city partnered with SolarCity to create the "Solar Lancaster" program to encourage businesses and homeowners to also consider solar.
+Lancaster also saw a larger opportunity to involve the greater community by partnering with SolarCity to create the “Solar Lancaster” program to encourage businesses and homeowners to also consider solar.
 Through the Solar Lancaster program, a unique public-private partnership, the City of Lancaster and SolarCity worked together to simplify the process of going solar by offering financing, custom design, free installation and solar system monitoring.
 SolarCity can allow businesses and homeowners to buy power at a set rate that is typically lower than their utility cost.
 SolarCity manages the permitting and rebate paperwork so that local schools and businesses can benefit from the state and federal incentives.

 Knocking It Out of the Park